 Learn how to leverage your power to influence and improve situations, regardless of your position or level of authority.

 An organization’s true leaders are the individuals who leverage their influence to make things happen and cultivate change.
 To be the most successful, you must learn how to manage through influence — not power, authority or title.
+To give yourself a head start, become a master reader.
+Check out the many articles on leadership skills offered on this site and learn to cultivate and use your influence for positive results.

-Personal leadership coaches will tell you that you do not need authority or power to have influence.
+Leadership coaches will tell you that you do not need authority or power to have influence.
 And that’s true.
 But executive coach Joel Garfinkle takes this one step further by sharing 10 actions that can help you develop influence so that the authority and power follow:

 - Get things done